Best Hygiene and Grooming Products for Dobermans

 Best Ear Cleaner

-Epi-Otic Ear Cleaner– Virbac Epi-Otic Ear Cleaner is a great ear cleaning solution that is often recommended by veterinarians specifically for Dobermans.
-This solution will dry quickly, help prevent microbial growth, and prevents bad ear odors.
+Epi-Otic Ear Cleaner – Virbac Epi-Otic Ear Cleaner is a great ear cleaning solution that is often recommended by veterinarians specifically for Dobermans.
+This solution will dry quickly, help prevent microbial growth, and it prevents bad ear odors.
 I love it, but to save a little money, you can also just use isopropyl alcohol (rubbing alcohol) instead and it will work very well also.

 Best Nail Trimmer